michieljmmaas/korea-blog/content/weekly/week-0.md

 icons: []
 thumb: 'room'
 ---
-This spans the weeks before
+This spans the weeks before.

+I will add more content later.